Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Rule

-A rule defines a pattern for the **engine** to look for while monitoring a running application.
-If the pattern is matched, the *engine* generates a *trace* to send to the *TeamServer*.
+A rule refers to the specific logic required for Contrast to identify a vulnerability in Assess mode, or block an attack event in Protect mode, while monitoring a running application.

+If the pattern is matched, the engine generates a **trace** to send to the **Contrast UI**.
 Each pattern consists of a series of methods ending in a *trigger*.
 Each of these methods can also be required.
 If these methods are detected, the pattern does not match.

 ---